Kerosene 454

+Kerosene 454 was an American post-hardcore band from Washington, D.C., formed in 1992 and active until 1998.

+History

-Kerosene 454 was a punk rock band from Washington, D.C.
-They formed in 1993.
-The core of the group, brothers John and Jim Wall along with Erik Denno, went through a number of drummers before hooking up with Darren Zentek in time to record their 1st LP, Situation At Hand.
-This lineup continued to tour and record for 5 years, releasing the LPs Came By To Kill Me in 1996 and At Zero in 1998, both of which appeared on the Slowdime Records label (in conjunction with Dischord Records), which John Wall co-ran.
-The group split up soon after the release of At Zero.
-Darren Zentek is currently drumming in Office of Future Plans.
+The band formed in 1992.
+Throughout their early years, the group would release several 7"s, including split albums with Angel Hair and Bluetip, and also embark on extensive tours throughout Europe and Japan.
+The core members of Kerosene 454, brothers John and Jim Wall along with Erik Denno, went through a number of drummers before joining up with Darren Zentek in time to record their debut studio album, Situation At Hand, in 1995.
+This lineup continued to tour and record for 5 years, releasing the albums Came By To Kill Me in 1996, and At Zero in 1998, both of which released on the Slowdime Records label (in conjunction with Dischord Records), which John Wall co-ran.
+The band broke up in 1998, following a tour in support of At Zero.

+After the band's dissolution, Denno and Zentek joined the D.C.-based band Oswego in 1999, with brothers Jim and John going on to form Vito Bruno with Brandon Butler (of Boys Life) and Vin Novara (of The Crownhate Ruin).